Mehboob-Hussain/linkedin-clone/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
-LinkedIn clone using React.js,redux , Styled Components and Firebase
+ ### LinkedIn clone using React.js,redux , Styled Components and Firebase

 In the project directory, you can run: